 Let's see what the spatial distribution of CSA dropoff points looks like when aggregated to Portland neighborhoods.
 We'll then put some popups on each neighborhood and share the map in a way that others could easily view it on the web.

-- Go back to your CARTO.com home page (logged in), click Datasets, and upload the neighborhood_boundaries.geojson file located in your lesson data folder.
+- Go back to your CARTO.com home page (logged in), click Datasets (or Your Datasets), and upload the neighborhood_boundaries.geojson file located in your lesson data folder.

 - Create a map out of the neighborhood data and play around with the polygon styling offered by CARTO Builder.
 This styling will be temporary, though.
 We're soon going to classify this data.

-- Click the Add button, choose the csa_farm_dropoffs layer, and click Add Layer.
+- Click the Add New Layer button, choose the csa_farm_dropoffs layer, and click Add Layer.
 Now you've got both your neighborhoods and CSAs on the map.

 There are actually some built in options to aggregate the CSAs to well-known administrative regions such as country boundaries.
 You can see this option in the same area where you selected to use hexagons in the previous walkthrough.
 Neighborhood boundaries aren't built into CARTO in this way, however, so we'll have to load our own.

-- Set the Intersect layer to your csa_farm_dropoffs layer and click Apply.
+- Set the Target layer to your csa_farm_dropoffs layer, and click Apply.